Mjz86/String/rope_paper.md

 - **Memory Efficiency:** Copy-on-write semantics and small string optimization reduce memory consumption by sharing data and avoiding unnecessary copies.

 - **Efficient Substring / concatenate  Operations:** Substring operations are efficient because they create a new rope that shares the underlying data with the original rope.
-The main string shares substrings, which enables more efficient substringing for the rope too. the concatenations are often just  insertions of a tree head into another tree or sub tree as a node .
+The main string shares substrings, which enables more efficient substringing for the rope too. the concatenations are often just  insertions of a tree head into another tree or sub tree as a node , also , the time complexities  for most operations  is either truly constant ( no tree traversal) or  linear.

 - **Lazy Evaluation:** Lazy generators defer the cost of string generation, improving performance when the string data is not immediately needed.